gaurav-bhadane/Data-Science/README.md

 ### 4. Build a Portfolio

-- **Personal Projects**: Work on data science projects that showcase your skills and interests.
+- **Personal Projects**: Work on Data Science projects that showcase your skills and interests.

 - **Kaggle Competitions**: Participate in Kaggle competitions to solve real-world problems and demonstrate your capabilities.